deltachat/chatmail/www/src/info.md

 ### Choosing a chatmail address instead of using a random one

-In the Delta Chat account setup you may tap `I already have a login` and fill the two fields like this:
+In the Delta Chat account setup you may tap `I already have a profile` and fill the two fields like this:

 - `Address`: invent a word with